Taizo Kawamoto

 Taizo Kawamoto (川本 泰三, Kawamoto Taizō) was a Japanese football player and manager.
-He played for Japan national team.
-He also managed Japan national team.
+He played for and later managed the Japan national team.

 Club career

 Kawamoto was born in Seto on January 17, 1914.
 He played for Waseda WMW, which consisted of players and graduates of his alma mater.
 The club won second place at the 1940 Emperor's Cup.

 In 1941, Kawamoto served in the military during World War II and was detained in the Soviet Union following the war for four years (see Japanese prisoners of war in the Soviet Union).
 In December 1949, he returned to Japan when he was 35 years old, and became a player at Osaka SC.
 Osaka SC won second place at the Emperor's Cup three times, in 1951, 1952, and 1953.

 National team career

 In May 1934, when Kawamoto was a Waseda University student, he was selected Japan national team for 1934 Far Eastern Championship Games in Manila.
 At this competition, on May 13, he debuted and scored a goal against Dutch East Indies.
 In 1936, he was selected Japan for 1936 Summer Olympics in Berlin and scored a goal against Sweden.
 Japan completed a come-from-behind victory against Sweden.
 The first victory in Olympics for the Japan and the historic victory over one of the powerhouses became later known as "Miracle of Berlin" (ベルリンの奇跡) in Japan.
 In 2016, this team was selected Japan Football Hall of Fame.

 After World War II, Kawamoto played at 1954 FIFA World Cup qualification and 1954 Asian Games.
 He was also a member of Japan as player and assistant coach for 1956 Summer Olympics, but he did not compete.
 He played 9 games and scored 4 goals for Japan until 1954.
 On May 3, 1954, he made history by becoming the oldest player to play for Japan national team at the age of 40 years and 106 days.